tsaad-dev/drafts/ns-te/draft-ietf-teas-ns.md

 nodes by carrying a FAS to allow routers to apply a specific forwarding treatment that guarantee the SLA(s).

-With Differentiated Services (Diffserv) it is possible to carry  multiple services over a single converged network.
-Packets requiring the same forwarding treatment are marked with a CS at domain ingress nodes.
-Up to eight classes or Behavior Aggregates (BAs) may be supported for a given Forwarding Equivalence Class (FEC) {{?RFC2475}}.
 To support multiple forwarding treatments over the same Slice-Flow Aggregate, a Slice-Flow Aggregate packet may also carry a Diffserv CS to identify the specific Diffserv forwarding treatment to be applied on the traffic belonging to the same NRP.

 At transit nodes, the CS field carried inside the packets are used to determine the specific PHB that determines the forwarding and scheduling